christiankruep/Apodo/README.md

     python Apodo.py

-Running the Flask version as you might have guessed, requires [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/):
+Running the Flask version as you might have guessed, requires [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/) to run.
+To do so

 Navigate down into the repo to the Flask folder:

     cd Apodo/flask

+Build a virtual environment:

+    python3 -m venv venv

-Activate the virtual enviornment:
+Activate the environment:

     . venv/bin/activate

+Install Flask:

+    pip install Flask

+Activate the Flask app:

+    python3 ApodoFlask.py

 To test out the API go to:

 http://127.0.0.1:5000/api/v1/resources/names/random_name

+Creating a virtual environment and installing Flask only need to be done the first time.
+Activating the environment is required to run the app.

 Support
 -------